-The Partnership has made and will continue to make expenditures in its efforts to comply with these requirements.
-These costs are inextricably connected to normal operating expenses such that the Partnership is unable to separate the expenses related to environmental matters; however, the Partnership does not believe such expenditures are material to its financial position or results of operations.
+The Partnership has made and will continue to make expenditures in its efforts to comply with these requirements, which we believe are necessary business costs in the oil and gas industry.
+The Managing Partner has established policies for continuing compliance with environmental laws and regulations, including operational procedures and training programs designed to minimize the environmental impact of its operations.
+The costs incurred by these policies and procedures are inextricably connected to normal operating expenses such that the Partnership is unable to separate the expenses related to environmental matters; however, the Partnership does not believe such expenditures are material to its financial position or results of operations.
 The Partnership had not incurred any material environmental remediation costs in any of the periods presented and is not aware of any future environmental remediation matters that would be material to its financial position or results of operations.